Skip to main content

 • Outcome-based programs require an individual to attain or maintain a specific physiological standard, such as achieving a target BMI, cholesterol level, or blood pressure reading, to earn a reward.

-It is for these that HIPAA’s incentive limits ∞ 30% of the cost of coverage (or 50% for tobacco-related programs) ∞ were designed.
+It is for these health-contingent programs that HIPAA’s incentive limits ∞ 30% of the cost of coverage (or 50% for tobacco-related programs) ∞ were designed.
 HIPAA mandates that these programs must offer a “reasonable alternative standard” for any individual for whom it is medically inadvisable or unreasonably difficult to meet the original standard.

 For example, if an employee cannot meet a target BMI due to a medical condition, the plan must provide another way for them to earn the reward, such as completing a nutritional counseling program.
-The EEOC generally agrees that fulfilling HIPAA’s requirement also satisfies the ADA’s mandate for reasonable accommodation in this context.
+The EEOC generally agrees that fulfilling HIPAA’s reasonable alternative standard requirement also satisfies the ADA’s mandate for reasonable accommodation in this context.

 A Tale of Two Calculations